heroku/heroku-cli-plugin-data-connectors/README.md

 ## `heroku data:connectors:update [CONNECTOR]`

-update the settings for a Data Connector
+Update the settings for a Data Connector

 ```
 USAGE